aburrell/apexpy/docs/installation.rst

 Install without Wheels
 ^^^^^^^^^^^^^^^^^^^^^^

-Many times, skipping building wheels locally will solve installation problem, but it requires that both libgfortran and gfortran are installed on your system::
+Many times, skipping building wheels locally will solve installation problems, but it requires that both libgfortran and gfortran are installed on your system::